MelonKony/webdev/content/utopia/vekllei/_index.md

 3. **Boroughs**, or *Baras*, are administrative regions in Vekllei named for their largest population centres.
 They form the basic subdivision of Vekllei territory and also constitute voting regions in the electoral system.
 4. **Provinces**, or *Piousvincinia*, are the territories in Vekllei's possession outside of the Home Islands.
 Most notably these include *Kala* (Greenland), the *Aismious Islands* (Faroe Islands), the *Kalina Isles* and the *Azores*.
 As inhabited provinces, both *Kala* and the *Azores* are considered semiautonomous territories, under purview of the *Kala People's Assembly* and the *Azores Holiday Government* respectively.
 The *Aismious* province and various other territories are considered *Crown Lakes*.
 Vekllei also retains over a hundred satellite islands and islets, most as *Crown Lands*.

-In total, Vekllei's various possessions, provinces and administrative systems can be argued for as a form of federalism, though in practice more closely resembles a canton system or disparate republic.
+In total, Vekllei's various possessions, provinces and administrative systems can be argued for as a type of federalism, though in practice more closely resembles a canton system or disparate republic.

 ### Floral Society